nathanhleung/install-peerdeps/README.md

 Options:

-  -V, --version             output the version number -d, --dev                 Install the package as a devDependency -g, --global              Install the package globally -o, --only-peers          Install only peerDependencies of the package -S, --silent              If using npm, don't save in package.json -Y, --yarn                Install with Yarn
-  -r, --registry <uri>      Install from custom registry (defaults to NPM registry) --dry-run                 Do not install packages, but show the install command that will be run -a, --auth <token>        Provide an NPM authToken for private packages.
+  -V, --version                    output the version number -d, --dev                        Install the package as a devDependency -g, --global                     Install the package globally -o, --only-peers                 Install only peerDependencies of the package -S, --silent                     If using npm, don't save in package.json -Y, --yarn                       Install with Yarn -r, --registry <uri>             Install from custom registry (defaults to NPM registry) --dry-run                        Do not install packages, but show the install command that will be run -a, --auth <token>               Provide an NPM authToken for private packages.
-  -p, --proxy <http_proxy>  Enable http proxy to connect to the registry -h, --help                output usage information
+  -p, --proxy <http_proxy>         Enable http proxy to connect to the registry -x, --extra-args "<extra_args>"  Extra arguments to pass through to NPM or Yarn -h, --help                       output usage information
 ```

 ### Extra Arguments

 Only core Yarn and NPM arguments relating to package installation are officially provided by `install-peerdeps`.
-However, if you'd like to pass through additional arguments, you may do so with `--`.
+However, if you'd like to pass through additional arguments, you may do so with `--extra-args`.
 Here's how you'd install a package into a Yarn-workspace-enabled repository:

-`install-peerdeps <package> --dev -Y -- -W`
+`install-peerdeps <package> --dev -Y --extra-args "-W"`

 ## Examples